Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Introduction

-In summary, our results establish that heavy-tailed combination tests with $\gamma = 1$ are the optimal tests to choose that are asymptotically valid under broad and realistic dependence structures, and they outperform Bonferroni in power as dependence grows.
-For applied use, we recommend using transformations with bounded lower support \citep{gui2023aggregating,fang2023heavy,liu2025heavily}, such as the truncated Cauchy or Pareto combination tests, which satisfy these theoretical properties.
-Therefore, our results provide a theoretical support for using the specific class $(\gamma=1)$ of heavy-tailed combination tests in many areas of scientific practice.
+In summary, our results establish that heavy-tailed combination tests with $\gamma = 1$ provide a robust and effective choice that is asymptotically valid under a broad class of dependence structures and can substantially outperform Bonferroni in power as dependence strengthens.
+Our theory further requires that the transformation distribution has bounded lower support, a mild condition satisfied by transformations such as the truncated Cauchy or Pareto combination tests, which have also been recommended in practice \citep{gui2023aggregating,fang2023heavy,liu2025heavily}.
+These results provide theoretical support for the use of $(\gamma=1)$ heavy-tailed combination tests in a wide range of applications.